basicallydan/danhough.com/_drafts/2025-09-19-on-spotify.markdown

 - Somebody That I Used to Know by Gotye

 I'm sure your Google-fu is still sufficiently honed in this Age of AI to find streams, videos or downloads of these tracks online. 😉

+Other themes I'd like to capture:

+- Ownership is gone - what if Spotify goes bust?
+- Spotify allows artists to take away tracks, change them (like George Lucas with Star Wars)
+- All this extra fluff around music which we don't need
+- It's a monopoly and they control reimbursement
+- Example: Getting access to King Christian and Mica by Mew - I had to buy the MP3.
+If I'd just stuck to accepting what Spotify gives me I'd be missing out.

 {% capture why_content %}
 I wanted to document my personal reasoning for leaving Spotify, not because I think my opinion matters more than anyone else's, but because I wanted to more-clearly express and understand my opinion.